alexishuf/freqel/doc/SLOW_QUERIES.md

 ### Different plans

 ### S5
-riefederator's plan wrongly penalized this subquery:
+freqel's plan wrongly penalized this subquery:
 ```
 ?film dbo:director ?director .
 ?director dbo:nationality dbr:Italy .
 ```

-With the introduction of `GeneralSelectivityHeuristic` and `BindJoinCardinalityEstimator`, riefederator outputs the same plan as FedX.
+With the introduction of `GeneralSelectivityHeuristic` and `BindJoinCardinalityEstimator`, freqel outputs the same plan as FedX.

 #### S10
-riefederator's plan is 4.98% faster (3355.417ms vs. 3531.400ms).
+freqel's plan is 4.98% faster (3355.417ms vs. 3531.400ms).
-FedX plan is the reverse of the riefederator plan:
+FedX plan is the reverse of the freqel plan:
 ```
                                        ⋈
                      +-----------------+-----------------+